mtholyoke/idp-utilities/README.md

 utils/attributes.py -n jsmith -r https://sp.example.edu
 ```

-The notable differences from the Shibboleth-supplied script are that it uses the IdP’s hostname instead of `localhost` and it defaults to showing output in `saml2` format, to include the NameID.
+The notable differences from the Shibboleth-supplied script are its defaults:

+- Use the IdP’s hostname instead of `localhost` – can be overridden in `config.yml`
-Other `-f` format options are `saml1` and `json`.
+- Output in `saml2` format (including NameID, based on the SP’s metadata) — other `-f` format options are `saml1` and `json`.

+If you’re verifying attributes for a `DynamicHTTPMetadataProvider` or `FileBackedHTTPMetadataProvider`, you may need a local copy of its metadata.

 ## `check-config.py`